arduino/docs-content/content/hardware/04.pro/carriers/portenta-breakout/datasheet/datasheet.md

 |  12  |     SCL2     | Digital  | Serial Clock Line 2 |

 ### CAN0/CAN1
 Pins closer to the edge of the board are CAN0.
-Pins close to the centre are CAN1.
+Pins close to the center are CAN1.
 **Please Note**
 When used with Arduino Portenta H7, only CAN1 is available.

 | Pin  | **Function** |   **Type**   |      **Description**      |